datacraft-dsc/DEPs/3/README.md

 Because a layer of abstraction is provided via the integration layer, there is no restriction on the type of underlying technology used.
-This is a significant advantage of this layered design, because it allows any existing storage / compute infratructure to be plugged in to the global decentralised data ecosystem without the need for expensive replacements or upgrades (typically, a lightweight adapter as the integration layer is all that is required).
+This is a significant advantage of this layered design, because it allows any existing storage / compute infrastructure to be plugged in to the global decentralised data ecosystem without the need for expensive replacements or upgrades (typically, a lightweight adapter to play the role of the integration layer is all that is required).

 Examples of capabilities that may be valuable to integrate into the data ecosystem include:
  - Big Data storage and compute technologies (e.g. Spark, Hadoop )
+ - Traditional storage (e.g. file systems, SQL databases)
  - Secure Compute Hardware (e.g. Intel SGX)
+ - Proprietary machine learning algorithms
+ - Data cleaning / ETL processes
- - Decentralised storage networks (e.g. IPFS, Filecoin)
+ - Decentralised networks (e.g. IPFS, Filecoin)

 Note that these capabilities may be under the control of a single service provider (who may also be the data owner) but could also be fully decentralised capabilities.

 ## Decisions